Cohort intelligence —

 - Daily bars are ingested nightly; new pattern embeddings are computed and indexed for every trading day.
 Same-day intraday queries use the most recent close.

-- Does this work for crypto, forex, or commodities?
+- Does cohort intelligence work for crypto, forex, or commodities?

 - Currently US equities only — 19,000+ tickers including delisted (no survivorship bias).
 Crypto and global equities are a future expansion.

 - Yes.
-Sandbox (free) for evaluation and personal use; Builder ($29/mo) and Scale ($99/mo) for commercial agent workloads; Enterprise custom for funds and embedded use cases.
+Sandbox (free) for evaluation; Builder ($29/mo) unlocks cohort_analyze and the full Layer 3 endpoints for commercial agent workloads; Scale ($99/mo) for higher throughput; Agent ($299/mo) for high-volume orchestration; Enterprise (from $2K/mo) for funds and embedded use cases.

 Run a cohort_analyze call.